rformassspectrometry/RforMassSpectrometry.org/content/pkgs.md

 <h2>Features</h2>

-<p>The Features package offers the infrastrucutre to manage and
+<p>The Features package offers the infrastructure to manage and
 process quantitative features for high-throughput mass spectrometry assays, including proteomics and metabolomics experiments. <a href="https://github.com/rformassspectrometry/Features">Learn more